Dividend Tax Allowance Reduction in 22/23 Tax Year

 By Tim Haggard

-So, whilst the latest reduction in the dividend allowance will be a bitter pill to swallow and will mean tax bills increasing for the vast majority of business owners, it is unlikely to result in wholesale change.
+So, while the latest reduction in the dividend allowance will be a bitter pill to swallow and will mean tax bills increasing for the vast majority of business owners, it is unlikely to result in wholesale change.

 Tim Haggard is Senior Partner at Haggards Crowther